 Robert Cantwell laid out the Royal Crescent Gardens in 1846.
-The perimeter railings, which had been removed in WW2, were restored in 1997 and the gardens were restored from 2003.
-An oak gazebo provides a beautiful centrepiece, surrounded by a rose and herbaceous border.
-The garden’s trees include two magnificent plane trees which are at least 170 years old, a tulip tree, red oak and some younger specimens, such as Prunus mackii, snakebark maple, Gleditzia, Liquidamber, Magnolia and Davidia involucrata.
-The garden won the Kensington Society award for garden design (2007) and first prize for communal gardens in North Kensington, under the Brighter Kensington and Chelsea Scheme (2008).
-It came second in that competition from 2009 to 2013 and again in 2016 and 2017.
-The London Gardens Society awarded the garden accolades between 2013 and 2016.
+Perimeter railings, removed in WWII, were restored in 1997 and the gardens were improved from 2003.
+A rose and herbaceous border surrounds an oak gazebo centrepiece and the garden has two magnificent plane trees, at least 170 years old, as well as a tulip tree, red oak and some younger specimens.
+It won the Kensington Society award for garden design (2007) and first prize for communal gardens in North Kensington, under the Brighter Kensington and Chelsea Scheme (2008).
+It also came second in that competition from 2009 to 2013 and in 2016 and 2017, and won accolades from the London Gardens Society.